SVASTHA YOGA / AYURVEDA

 For more about Svastha Yoga/Ayurveda. visit www.svastha.com

 Dr. Nancy is passionate about Yoga.
-She is a certified Svastha Yoga Therapy Instructor, having studied Svastha Yoga/Ayurveda, and Yoga Therapy with Sri A.G.
-Mohan and Ganesh Mohan, a long-time student of Sri Krishnamacharya.
+She is a certified Svastha Yoga Therapy Instructor, and continues her study and practice with Sri A.G.
+Mohan, Indra Mohan, Nitya Mohan and Ganesh Mohan, long-time students of Sri Krishnamacharya.

-For a private, personalized, Yoga therapy program, contact her via email at firstname.lastname@example.org or call (65) 6734 858
+She teaches designs personalized yoga therapy programs in the Twin Cities at her practice locations.
+For a private, personalized, Yoga therapy program, contact her via email at email@example.com or text: 651 964 9048

 According to the Yoga Sutra's of Patanjali, the ultimate goal of yoga is to settle the mind so that we have clarity about the true nature of our self which will bring about a lasting state of peace.
 Practicing the eight limbs of yoga as Patanjali describes is the method to achieve mental clarity.